 In the movie Earth, we are introduced to a mother polar bear and her two cubs as we first catch sight of their snouts peeking out from their winter den.
 The movie charts several other animals, but the documentary focuses primarily on these three animals to tell the story of Earth: the polar bears, humpback whales, and African elephants.
 It is by far an epic film giving the attention this in end endangered planet deserves.

 Any movie night can become your own special Earth Day by watching a Disneynature film or one of the older Disney films about nature called True Life Adventures.
-Adventures movies focus on wildlife and were an Oscar-winning series initiated by Walt Disney himself.
+Adventures movies focus on wildlife and an Oscar-winning series initiated by Walt Disney himself.
 He truly loved wildlife and saw the importance of conveying the message to keep your planet sustainable.
 Once your family views a Disneynature documentary, you can discuss the need to change our living habits and help preserve our planet Earth, the importance of keeping it intact for many generations to come.

 Alvin and Chipmunks were super popular in the late 1950s and then returned to 2007 as computer-generated images, known as CGI.
 The three little rascals look more real than ever now.
-Like the movie poster says “Things are going to get messy.”
+Like the movie poster says, “Things are going to get messy.”

-The movie takes off, and the Chipmunks sing the songs he writes and he keeps them fed and sheltered.
+The movie takes off, and the Chipmunks sing the songs he writes, and he keeps them fed and sheltered.
 The singing and montages in the film are brilliant.
 Jason Lee does a fantastic job of playing off the little CGI animals.

-One of my favorite scenes is when Theodore wakes up in the middle of the night scared from a nightmare.
+One of my favorite scenes is when Theodore wakes up in the middle of the night, scared from a nightmare.
 Dave helps him feel safe by letting him sleep in his bed.
 Very cute, any parent or child will relate to this scene, which is later referred to with Uncle Ian in a rather poignant scene.

 Alvin and the Chipmunks want to make up the blunder, so they record a song and get a record deal with Ian Hawke.
 Now, Alvin and the Chipmunks are more famous than the Jonas Brothers.
 The little animals are working so hard to keep up with the demand.
 Dave worries about them and tries to get control over the situation.
 With miss opportunities and Hawke's underhanded scheme to steal the chipmunks, Dave lets them go.
 Hawke tells the chipmunks to call him Uncle Ian.
-He just wants to make money off them without their well-being in mind.
-Clearly, the little guys are overworked.
-They miss Dave and Dave misses them.
+He wants to make money off them without their well-being in mind.
+The little guys are overworked.
+They miss Dave, and Dave misses them.

 Family Can Watch Together

-Directed by Tim Hill, the movie is fun for anyone, but it’s one that the family can watch together without worries of parents getting bored or jokes going over the kids’ head.
+Directed by Tim Hill, the movie is fun for anyone, but it’s one that the family can watch together without worries of parents getting bored or jokes going over the kids’ heads.
 The talented cast and voice actors make the movie.
-Some of the cast members are Jane Lynch from “Glee”, Justin Long as Alvin, Matthew Gray Gubler as Simon, Jesse McCartney as Theodore, David Cross as Ian Hawke, of course, Jason Lee as Dave.
+Some of the cast members are Jane Lynch from Glee, Justin Long as Alvin, Matthew Gray Gubler as Simon, Jesse McCartney as Theodore, David Cross as Ian Hawke, of course, Jason Lee as Dave.

-4. VeggieTales Takes a Look at a Meaningful Life
+8. "VeggieTales Takes a Look at a Meaningful Life"

-The VeggieTales, in general, are great family movies because they are light a fluffy.
-The jokes are clean and the situations are hilarious.
+The VeggieTales, in general, are great family movies because they are light and fluffy.
+The jokes are clean, and the situations are hilarious.
 Sure, the tales bring in the Christian faith, so what.
-They are still fun and kids and parents have a good time watching the veggie characters interact with each other without legs or arms, yet they still move things around in the air as if they have extremities.
+They are fun, and kids and parents have a good time watching the veggie characters interact with each other without legs or arms, yet they still move things around in the air, as if they have extremities.

 Would Life Be Better?